TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migrating-from-v2/migrate-using-migration-tool/_index.md

 ## Configure the Environment

 First, you need to configure a few environmental variables.
-Navigate to the folder where you installed `ttn-lw-migrate` and execute:
+Navigate to the folder where you installed `ttn-lw-migrate` and execute the following, replacing `ttn-v2-application-ID`, `ttn-v2-application-access-key`, and the `FREQUENCY_PLAN_ID` value:

 ```bash
 $ export TTNV2_APP_ID="ttn-v2-application-ID"